ceciliosanchez/xPro-Game-Jumping-Rabbits/README.md

 ## Functionality

-Rabbit icons start at random positions on the floor and jump around the screen from left to right.
+Rabbit icons start at random positions on the floor and jump around the screen from left to right.</br>
-Each rabbit has a moderate and varied jump height.
+Each rabbit has a moderate and varied jump height.</br>
-The rabbits change direction and flip horizontally when they reach the screen edges.
+The rabbits change direction and flip horizontally when they reach the screen edges.</br>
-A countryside backdrop enhances the visual experience.
+A countryside backdrop enhances the visual experience.</br>

 ## Files